This post may contain affiliate links. See our affiliate disclosure for more.

 So, he earns enough, despite paying sky-high rates to answer inquiries that don’t convert into jobs, that it not only covers that expense but there’s enough left over at the end of the month that he feels it’s worth it.

 Now, we move into the gig apps that require the use of a vehicle.
-Roadie is basically a delivery company, and like most gig companies today, they’re pretty free and loose with what it is they deliver!
+Roadie is basically a delivery service company, and like most gig companies today, they’re pretty free and loose with what it is they deliver!

 Deliveries can be anything from a grocery or drugstore pickup for a customer to moving a piece of furniture across town.
 They also do long-distance moves, so if you have a large truck, something like a U-Haul van, you can take those jobs.